gitdev-bash/piduck/README.md

 `reboot` reboot to activate the changes
 ### Install
 Run these as a sudo user or root!

-If you want to reinstall or update piduck rerun the below script.
+**If you want to reinstall or update piduck, please rerun the script.**

 #### if you have curl